yetulaxman/containers-workflows/_hands-on/day2/deepvariant.md

 ### Expected learning from tutorial:
 Upon completion of this tutorial you will learn to:
 - Prepare a singularity image (in this case, DeepVariant) interactively from [DockerHub](https://hub.docker.com/)
-- Deploy a singularity container as a batch job on Puhti
+- Deploy a singularity container for WGS analysis as a batch job on Puhti

 ### Run WGS analysis with DeepVarinat singularity container on Puhti